darlliu/rtablelite/README.md

 #this shows the header as a list of column labels
 #assume this gives "["Col1","Col2"] with 3 rows each

+col2s=r%"Col2" #get all values from column with label "Col2"

 r<<([100,200,300],"newCol3")#add a new column

 r<([4,40,400]) #add a new row